 Third-Culture Kid Perspective

-They addresses challenges serving overseas and the steps they took to become missionaries with Lutheran Bible Translators
+They address challenges serving overseas and the steps they took to become missionaries with Lutheran Bible Translators

 About The Episode